Archive for the ‘Tapestry Crochet History’ Category

 This inventive woman is mega talented!

 Circular motifs have always been a challenge, but by combining back loop and standard single crochet stitches, she’s able to tapestry crochet curves with much smoother transitions.
-As Kris explained it to our Yahoo Group, “I work into the back loop in certain situations to get a less jagged edge on a color change.
+As Kris explained it to our former Yahoo Group, “I work into the back loop in certain situations to get a less jagged edge on a color change.
 Diagonals to the left (from bottom to top) are smooth in single crochet due to the inherent slant of the stitch.
 But diagonals to the right are jagged.
 By working into the back loop at the color change I smooth this out a bit.
 I find this technique helps on horizontal color changes too — a less toothy edge.
 It also helps to connect a line when otherwise it would be broken . . .
 I’ve found that by using the back-loop technique I’m able to use symmetrical patterns which I had passed over previously because of the difference in left-to-right and right-to-left diagonals.
 The two still look different, but now left-to-right one-stitch-wide diagonals connect enough for the diagonal to look more like a diagonal than a series of dots.”

 Tapestry Crochet Baskets